christianfroehlichconsulting/custom-site-template/README.md

 # VVV Custom site template
-For when you just need a simple dev site - in german
+For when you just need a simple dev site - in german.
+Zeitzone, Uhrzeitformat angepasst und Themes auf das aktuellste beschränkt, Plugins gelöscht.
+Ready to work.

 ## Overview
 This template will allow you to create a WordPress dev environment using only `vvv-custom.yml`.